Andrea-Ozuem/Glasp-web_highlighter_assignment/glasp.md

 A product managers main objective is to create products that meet the needs of the target market while aligning with the company's goals and objectives.
 Because there are many product managers on Glasp, you can follow them and see their highlights and interests.
 You can also search for product management content on Glasp and research on your product and customer needs.
 See how [Vineet Chaurasiya](https://glasp.co/usecase/glasp-and-product-manager-job-with-vineet-chaurasiya) uses Glasp.

+## Conclusion ##

-To learn more on usign Glasp, check out this [video tutorail](https://youtu.be/Tgbszoeokv4)
+To learn more on using Glasp, check out this [ideo tutorail](https://youtu.be/Tgbszoeokv4)

 Glasp makes capturing and sharing resource easy and seamless.
-Head on to [Glasp](https://glasp.co) and start highlighting.
+We use Glasp so that we can use our time intentionally and effectively on work that matter.
+Head over to [Glasp](https://glasp.co) and start highlighting.